Demant: History

-Under the leadership of Lars Kolind, the company introduces a new and revolutionary way of working under the slogan "Time to think the unthinkable".
-Lars also introduced the term 'spaghetti organisation', which is an organisation model he introduced in Oticon in 1991.
+Oticon Holding A/S is established in 1983.
+Oticon produced many powerful hearing instruments, including the E28P BTE, the I52 ITE, and the E43 hearing aid.
+Under the leadership of Lars Kolind, the company introduced a new and revolutionary way of working under the slogan "Time to think the unthinkable".
+Kolind also introduced the term 'spaghetti organisation', which is an organisation model he introduced in Oticon in 1991.
 This type of organisation has no formal hierarchical reporting relationships, a resource allocation system built around self-organised project teams, and an entirely open-plan physical layout.
 Oticon expanded further, establishing subsidiaries in Australia, Poland, South Africa, and China.
 The Group also acquired Bernafon, a hearing aid manufacturer based in Switzerland.
 The acquisition also included the manufacturer of diagnostics equipment, Maico, thus laying the foundation for the Group's diagnostic business activity.

 In 1995, the company was listed on the Copenhagen Stock Exchange.
 In 1997, it was decided to change the name of the company from Oticon Holding A/S to William Demant Holding A/S, because it was considered disadvantageous to use the same name for both the corporate group and for one of its businesses.
-In 1998, Niels Jacobsen is appointed President & CEO of William Demant Holding A/S.
+In 1998, Niels Jacobsen was appointed President & CEO of William Demant Holding A/S.